mrkaleArduinoLib/gbj_smoothing/README.md

 <a id="getReadings"></a>
 ## getReadings()

 #### Description
 The method returns number of currently registered sensor values in the data buffer.

-- The calculation of a statistical value can be provided before registering the full data buffer.
+* The calculation of a statistical value can be provided before registering the full data buffer.
 In that case the method returns the number of sensor values, which a statistic is calculated from.
-- Usually the returned value should be the same as [length of the data buffer](#getBufferLen) at the end of a measurement cycle when method [registerData()](#registerData) returns *false*.
+* Usually the returned value should be the same as [length of the data buffer](#getBufferLen) at the end of a measurement cycle when method [registerData()](#registerData) returns *false*.
-- Before end of a measurement cycle the method [registerData](#registerData()) returns *true* and number of readings is less than [length of the data buffer](#getBufferLen).
+* Before end of a measurement cycle the method [registerData](#registerData()) returns *true* and number of readings is less than [length of the data buffer](#getBufferLen).

 #### Syntax
-    uint8_t getReadings();
+    uint8_t getReadings()

 #### Parameters
 None